 There is a highly efficient cooling system built into the BBL handpiece that maintains a low skin surface temperature after the short burst of light.
 This cooling protects the skin surface and typically results in a short flash of warmth rather than a burning sensation.
 In some cases, we use more intense energy to treat prominent pigmentation or blood vessels.
 This sometimes feels like a very brief flash of pain, which subsides almost instantly.

-Because the light generated by BBL equipment is extremely bright, you will need to wear block-out goggles or tinted glasses to protect your eyes.
+Because the light generated by BBL equipment is extremely bright, you will need to wear block-out goggles or tinted glasses to protect your eyes when receiving a full-face treatment.

 Treatment can be applied in different ways: